-Griminal defence services
+Criminal defence services

-- 11-(1) The Commission shall establish and maintain a fund from which it shall fund- - (a) advice and assistance in accordance with Article 23, and - (b) representation in accordance with Articles 24 and 30, and in this Order services which can be so funded are referred to as deriminal defence services."
+31-(1) The Commission shall establish and maintain a fund from which it shall fundand in this Order services which can be so funded are referred to as "eriminal defenceservices".

-- (2) The Lord Chancellor shall pay to the Commission such sums as are required to meet the costs of any criminal defence services funded by the Commission. - (3) The Lord Chancellor may- - (a) determine the manner in which and times at which the sums referred to in-paragraph (2) shall be paid to the Commission, and - (b) impose conditions on the payment of the sums. - (4) In funding criminal defence services the Commission shall aim to obtain the best possible value for money. - (5) The Commission shall pay into the fund established under paragraph (1) - (a) sums received from the Lord Chancellor under paragraph (2). - (b) sums received by the Commission by virtue of an order by a court under Article 31, - (e) sums received by the Commission by virtue of an order by a court under section 4 or 6 of the Costs in Criminal Cases Act (Northern Ireland) 1968, and - (d) such other receipts of the Commission as the Lord Chancellor may, with the concurrence of the Treasury, determine. - (6) Where the Commission considers that the amount in the fund established under paragraph (1) significantly exceeds the amount which will be paid out before the next payment by the Lord Chancellor under paragraph (2), it shall - (a) inform the Lord Chancellor, and - (b) if he so directs, my to the Lord Chancellor so much of the excess as is specified in the direction.

-F9. - 1948 e-10 (N1)
+(a) advice and assistance in accordance with Article 23, and

+(b) representation in accordance with Articles 24 and 30,

+(2) The Lord Chancellor shall pay to the Commission such sums as are required to meet the costs of any criminal defence services funded by the Commission.

+(3) The Lord Chancellor may-

+(a) determine the manner in which and times at which the sums referred to inparagraph (2) shall be paid to the Commission, and

+(b) impose conditions on the payment of the sums.

+(4)-In funding-oriminal defence services the Commission shall nim to obtain the best possible value for money.

+(5) The Commission shall pay into the fund established under paragraph (1) -

+(a) sums received from the Lord Chancellor under paragraph (2).

+(b) sums received by the Commission by virtue of an order by a court under Article 34,

+(e)-sums received by the Constitution by virtue of an order by a court under section 4 or-6 of the Costs in Criminal Cases Act (Northern Ireland) 196810, and

+(d) such other receipts of the Commission as the Lord Chancellor may, with the concurrence of the Trousury, defermine.

+(6) Where the Commission considers that the amount in the fund established under paragraph (1) significantly exceeds the amount which will be paid out before the next payment by the Lord Chancellor under paragraph (2), it shall-

+(a) inform the Lord Chancellor, and

+(h) -if he so directs, my to the Lord Chancellor so much of the exects as is specified inthe direction.